AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 This topic describes how to create a Function Compute sink connector to export data from topics in your Message Queue for Apache Kafka instance to functions in Function Compute.

-The following operations are completed:
+Before you create a Function Compute sink connector, make sure that the following operations are performed:

-1. Enable the connector feature for the Message Queue for Apache Kafka instance.
+1. The connector feature for the Message Queue for Apache Kafka instance is enabled.
 For more information, see [Enable the connector feature](/intl.en-US/User guide/Connectors/Enable the connector feature.md).
-2. Create topics in the Message Queue for Apache Kafka instance.
+2. Topics are created in the Message Queue for Apache Kafka instance.
 For more information, see [Step 1: Create a topic](/intl.en-US/Quick-start/Step 3: Create resources.md).

-    A topic named fc-test-input is used as an example.
+    A topic named fc-test-input is used in this example.

 3. Create a function in Function Compute.
 For more information, see [Create a function in the Function Compute console]().

     An event function named hello\_world is used as an example.
 This is an event function under the guide-hello\_world service that runs in the Python runtime environment.
-The function contains the following code:
+The following information shows the sample code of this function:

     ```
     # -*- coding: utf-8 -*-